-The consultant will play a key role in this PPG activity and is expected to provide information and data for the potential co- financing of the HERD implementation through letters of commitment which will be completed by IUCN ROWA.
+The consultant will play a key role in this PPG activity and is expected to provide the needed information and data for the GEF project format along with the potential co- financing of the HERD implementation through letters of commitment which will be completed by IUCN ROWA.

-The consultant should provide all data based on Gender disaggregated data and proposed gender sensitivity indicators.
+The consultant should ensure that all data based on Gender disaggregated data and proposed gender sensitivity indicators.